 All nut processors should have a program for suppliers to follow.
 This program should cover how raw product is monitored and tracked to ensure that it meets safety and specification requirements.
-In some instances, based on the hazard analysis and the point in the supply chain, the processor may require a supply-chain program.
+For peanuts, this may mean that the supplier must show how nuts were sorted to remove rocks and other debris and how each batch was tested for aflatoxin.

 Raw materials should be protected from pests, extraneous materials, and undesirable microorganisms.
 They should be inspected or tested to make sure that the material is suitable for your process.
 They should be stored and handled in a way that prevents contamination or deterioration.
 All materials should be properly labelled to prevent contamination, allergen cross-contact and deterioration.